Light from darkness: history of a hot dark sector: Basic HS ingredients

-We now write down a simplified set of Boltzmann equations (BE) that we will use to track the evolution of the coupled $\gamma'$ and VS. We begin right after DM freeze-out.
-The abundance of DM particles is $Y_{\rm dm} \approx n_{\rm dm}/s \ll 1$, so DM particles are both decoupled and subdominant.
-It is thus sufficient to consider equations that involve the $\gamma'$ and the SM degrees of freedom.
-Since $\varepsilon\ll 1$, the most important processes are those that occur at lowest order in $\varepsilon$.
-These are the $\gamma'$ decay and inverse decay, $\gamma' \leftrightarrow f \overline{f}$, with rate $\Gamma' \propto \varepsilon^2$.
-Scatterings and annihilation processes, meanwhile, scale as $\varepsilon^4$, and we have explicitly checked that they are always subdominant.
-Also, processes like $\gamma' + f \leftrightarrow \gamma + f$, while $\propto \varepsilon^2$, are subdominant initially, since $n \ll n'$.
-They may play a subsidiary role when $\xi$ approaches $1$ and $n \sim n'$, thus potentially accelerating the process of thermalization.
-For the sake of simplicity, we neglect them.
+In this section, we introduce the set of Boltzmann equations (BE) that we use to follow the evolution of the coupled hidden and visible sectors.
+We begin right after DM freeze-out. {The abundance of DM particles at that moment is given by $Y_{\rm dm} \approx n_{\rm dm}/s_{{\rm t}} \ll 1${, with $s_{\rm t} = s' + s$ the total entropy density at that same moment, where $s_t \approx s'$ if $\xi \gg 1$}.
+As the DM particles are both decoupled and subdominant}, we only consider Boltzmann equations that involve the dark photons and the SM degrees of freedom.
+Since the mixing parameter must be small to ensure that the sectors are decoupled initially, the most important processes are those that occur to lowest order in $\varepsilon$.
+These are the dark photon decay and inverse decay processes, $\gamma' \leftrightarrow f \overline{f}$, with rate $\Gamma' \propto \varepsilon^2$ (see appendix \ref{app:cross_sec} for detailed expressions).
+Scatterings and annihilation processes, meanwhile, scale as $\varepsilon^4$, and we have explicitly checked that they are indeed always subdominant.
+Also, processes like $\gamma' + f \leftrightarrow \gamma + f$, while $\propto \varepsilon^2$, are subdominant initially because $n \ll n'$.
+While they may play a subsidiary role when $\xi = T'/T$ approaches $1$ and $n \sim n'$, thus possibly accelerating the process of reheating.
+For simplicity, we neglect such processes in our work.